ajaymerchia/git-castle/README.md

   </a>
 </p>

-> A platform-agnostic, simple tool to manage secrets with git.
+> Store Secrets in Github Securely with `git-castle`!

 I was trying to work on a project with some fellow developers working on PCs.
-Unfortunately, existing tools are limited by platform, require extremely convoluted setup/installers, or just plain-old don't work.
+Unfortunately, existing tools are limited by platform (few work well on PC), require extremely convoluted setup/installers, or just plain-old don't work.

 Introducing `git-castle`!
 The easiest, lightweight way to manage secrets without the necessity for a full Key Management Solution.